-With mainstream media ratings at all-time highs, election betting sites are taking note and offering a host of betting lines on everything from candidate debates and state primaries to general election odds and even political props on things like Presidential impeachment and daily Twitter “tirades.”
-You’ll even find political spread betting and totals odds if you know where to look – And we definitely know where to look!
+With mainstream media ratings at all-time highs, election betting sites are taking note and have offered a host of betting lines on everything from candidate debates and state primaries to general election odds.
+You can even find political spread betting and totals odds if you know where to look – And we definitely know where to look!
 If it’s happening in politics, you can bet it’s happening on the odds boards at legal offshore sportsbooks.

-Yes, it is legal to bet on political events, but you won’t find any domestic sportsbooks that offer political betting odds.
-Despite the newfound proliferation of state-licensed sports betting, election odds – and other “entertainment” betting – are generally not offered.
+Yes, it is legal to bet on political events, including political prop bets, but you won’t find any domestic sportsbooks that offer political betting odds.
+Despite the newfound proliferation of state-licensed sports betting, election odds, political prop bets – and other “entertainment” betting – are generally not offered.
 Some states have excluded politics from their approved wager markets, but most have just followed the Las Vegas standard of simply not offering such lines.

-This means that even if you have a local sportsbook available to you, you won’t be able to bet on political outcomes there.
-Instead, you’ll have to use one of the political betting sites featured here, all of which have their fingers firmly on the pulse of America’s most irritating and polarizing news market.
+This means that even if you have a local sportsbook available to you, you won’t be able to bet on political props there.
+Alternatively, you are able to use one of the online and mobile political betting sites featured here, all of which have their fingers firmly on the pulse of America’s most irritating and polarizing news market.

-Note: All forms of online gambling are barred in Washington and Connecticut, though these laws are historically unenforced with no record of any fines or arrests.
-Still, if you live in WA or CT, please follow all local laws and proceed at your own risk.
+Note: All forms of online gambling are barred in Washington, though these laws are historically unenforced with no record of any fines or arrests.
+Still, if you live in WA, please follow all local laws and proceed at your own risk.

 The election betting market is full of different kinds of wager opportunities, and proposition wagers – or props – are merely one variety of the many odds and political betting lines you can find at offshore sportsbooks.
 Within the category of political props, there are a few different kinds of general bets you’ll find.